A compact symmetric radio source born at one-tenth the current age of the Universe: Discussion

-The projected size of \obj\ is only 56 pc (the de-projected size $\lesssim 68$ pc), and it is located at the beginning of the high-power-jet sequence in the Power-Size (P-D) diagram describing the dynamical evolution of the extragalactic radio sources \citep{1997AJ....113..148O,2010MNRAS.408.2261K,2012ApJ...760...77A}.
+The projected size of \obj\ is only 56 pc and it is located at the beginning of the high-power-jet sequence in the Power-Size (P-D) diagram describing the dynamical evolution of the extragalactic radio sources \citep{1997AJ....113..148O,2010MNRAS.408.2261K,2012ApJ...760...77A}.
 In the 'radio power-hotspot velocity' diagram shown in Figure 4 of \citet{2012ApJ...760...77A}, \obj\ belongs to a group with the high radio power and high hotspot advancing velocity, which indicates that the total jet power of \obj\ is intrinsically very high, making it stand out in the cosmic era at $z=4.56$.
-If the central AGN can remain active for a sufficiently long time, the source has a good chance to grow into an Fanaroff-Riley type II (FRII) galaxy \citep{1974MNRAS.167P..31F} with two extended lobes.
-It is worth noting that the number of extended FRII radio galaxies with redshifts above 4 detected in the radio surveys is very small.
-One possible reason for this is that the relativistic electrons in the high-$z$ extended radio jets or lobes are likely to lose a significant amount of energy due to the inverse Compton scattering of CMB photons, resulting in their low brightness that cannot be detected by current radio telescopes \citep{2014MNRAS.438.2694G}.
-These factors would make that a significant fraction of HzRGs are young GPS sources \citep{2004NewAR..48.1157F,2008MNRAS.388.1335W,2017MNRAS.469.4083S}.
-Whereas most other large-scale HzRGs may also appear to be GPS or CSS sources because their outer extended structures are not visible, and only the active sub-kpc structure is detectable at GHz frequencies.
+If the central AGN can remain active for a sufficiently long time, the source has a good chance to grow into a Fanaroff-Riley type II (FRII) galaxy \citep{1974MNRAS.167P..31F}.
+It is worth noting that the number of extended FRII galaxies detected in radio surveys at redshifts above 4 is very small.
+One possible reason is that the relativistic electrons in the high-$z$ extended radio jets or lobes are likely to lose a significant amount of energy due to the inverse Compton scattering of CMB photons, resulting in that they are too weak to be detected by current radio telescopes \citep{2014MNRAS.438.2694G}.
+These factors would make that a significant fraction of HzRGs are young CSO sources \citep{2004NewAR..48.1157F,2008MNRAS.388.1335W,2017MNRAS.469.4083S}.
 Low frequency (e.g., below 300 MHz) radio interferometers have the potential to recover these "missing" extended radio galaxies at high redshifts \citep{2014MNRAS.438.2694G,2015aska.confE..71A}.